rae-shaw/hashicorp_homework_r_shaw/terraform-getting-started.md

 ## Next Steps

 At this point, you downloaded Terraform and completed the initialization and installation.
+You also learned how to destroy the infrastructure.
 Return this guide to review the steps and basic commands as needed.

 To continue learning more intermediate and advanced topics, check out the following guides and resources:
 1. Guide 1